trailjeep/dotfiles/README.md

    a. if they do `$ mv ~/.bashrc ~/.bashrc.ORG`

-2. Symlink all conf files in a dir (ex. bash):
+2. Symlink all conf files in a dir:

    a. `cd ~/dotfiles`